In matters of divorce, things can get a little complicated—who gets the house? Who gets the car? Who is responsible for paying off the credit card?

 Your children are not property; they are living, breathing beings who may be affected by this divorce more than you realize.
 It is important to develop a child custody plan that is not just right for you and your ex-spouse, but for the wellbeing of your children.
 It is best if you can easily come to an agreement on this matter, but as our law office sees on a daily basis, that is not always the case.

-How Child Custody Works in the California Court System
+How Does Child Custody Work in the California Court System?

 If you and your spouse cannot agree on custody or visitation, you will need to hire an experienced San Francisco family law attorney and bring your issue to court.
 In nearly all cases, you will be required to try a mediation session first; this means that you and your spouse will sit down with a neutral, trained counselor hired by the court and she will try to help you work out a plan without involving the judge.
 There are many divorcing couples who find this to be an effective way of coming to a custody agreement and they are often happy with the money they save as well.
 If your divorce involves darker issues like domestic violence or substance abuse, going to the judge directly may be your best option in ensuring the safety of you and your children.